vanctate/Bike-Data-Analysis-/readme.txt

 *  Description of the program
 *******************************************************

-This program uses the file bikeData.csv to make simple calculations about data collected on 121 people who cycle.
+This program uses the file BikeData.csv to make simple calculations about data collected on 121 people who cycle.
 This program answered the questions, how many of the total cyclists are male?
 Of the males, what is the average time spent rinding in minutes?
 How many cyclists are daily riders?
 How many daily riders are